-A Power of Attorney is a document that authorises another person to act on your behalf in relation to health and/or financial matters.
+A power of attorney is a formal document which authorises another person to make decisions on your behalf in relation the either:

 There are 2 types of Power of Attorneys.

 A General Power of Attorney will be limited to only financial matters and can only be used (unless otherwise stated) until the person loses capacity.
 This type of document is used in cases where, say, a person goes overseas and needs a person to run their finances while they are away.
 These Powers of Attorneys can be very specific as to what the Attorney has the ability to control and can specify a time when the power ends (eg. Operating a business while the manager is overseas for 4 weeks).